 We apply herbicides to control the root systems of woody-stemmed vegetation and to reduce the cost of future maintenance.
-Our contractors use herbicides that are registered by the U.S. Environmental Protection Agency and are consistent with Wisconsin state licensing guidelines.
-Herbicides are applied by the licensed contractor, 4 Control, Inc. (Menomonie), following mechanical cutting or mowing.
-Members in the areas where herbicides may be applied are notified by our automated phone system prior to spraying.
+Our contractors use herbicides that are registered by the U.S. Environmental Protection Agency (EPA) and are consistent with Wisconsin state licensing guidelines.
+Herbicides are applied by the licensed contractor, 4 Control Inc. (Menomonie, Wis.), following mechanical cutting or mowing.
+Members in the areas where herbicides may be applied are notified b our automated phone system prior to spraying.
 If you have any questions about the herbicide applications, please contact 4 Control at 888-454-1121.

 Permission to access property to maintain right-of-ways

 Tariffs and agreements with various state regulatory entities give utility companies and their contractors the authority to enter private property for maintenance purposes regardless of the existence of an easement or prescriptive rights.
 Therefore, the cooperative and our contractors have the right to access our facilities, as necessary, to properly maintain our facilities.

 If you have any questions regarding our maintenance programs, contact our operations department at 608-323-3381 / 800-411-9115